 These are the classic “little white lies” that people tell.
 They are seen as harmless, for the most part, and a natural part of navigating the social landscape.

 But then there are the bigger lies, those that give us an unfair advantage, often at the expense of someone else.
 Some researchers call these “black lies”.
-Like Trump’s examples above, these are less accepted as part of normal human life.
+These are less accepted as part of normal human life.

 One study in 2014 found that narcissistic traits predicted the use of both white and black lies – but was more successful in predicting black lies.
 So while narcissists may absolutely engage in the same white lies that everyone else does, there’s another layer of lies on top of that, the black lies, that they are also prone to.